JerryFleming/PyDoc/library/lzma.rst

 .. function:: open(filename, mode="rb", \*, format=None, check=-1, preset=None, filters=None, encoding=None, errors=None, newline=None)

-   Open an LZMA-compressed file in binary or text mode, returning a :term:`file object`.
+   Open an LZMA-compressed file in binary or text mode, returning a :term:`文件对象`.

    The *filename* argument can be either an actual file name (given as a :class:`str` or :class:`bytes` object), in which case the named file is